NeatuR/VariantScreenAndBurdenMethod/README.md

  Welcome to:
-# RuX - Regions under eXploraton - Workflow
+# RuX - Regions Under eXploraton - Workflow

 # GenomicsEngland-VariantScreenAndBurdenMethod
 This dual method is designed to work within the Genomics England environment, offering a flexible and efficient approach for variant analysis.
 It leverages the Variant Effect Predictor (VEP) to annotate variants, with the user providing a list of individual VCF files, as well as user-defined genomic regions for memory efficiency.